sanghanet/sanghanet/README.md

  2. run `npm install` in client folder run `npm install` in server folder run `npm install` in root folder to get eslint and its dependencies.
-(Also add/enable eslint extension in VsCode.) run `installGitHooks.sh` in root, to install git hooks
+(Also add/enable eslint extension in VsCode.) run `./installGitHooks.sh` in root, to install git hooks

  3. create .env.local / .env.atlas / .env.???? files accordig to your need in server directory.
    Example of .env.local: